 Letters of recommendation are a way for admission officers to get a sense of who you are, so it’s imperative that you submit them properly.
 In my experience, I was really confused about what to do.
 I talked to my counselor and learned she’d be submitting them separately and that I didn’t need to worry about them.
 Your counselor might do it this way too, but you should still check up on how your high school will send in your letter(s) of recommendation.
 And you should confirm with anyone else you ask to write letters how they’d prefer to send them in and when.

-Understanding all the ins and outs of applying by researching and talking to experienced friends and your counselor will help reduce stress during the application season, and give you more time to focus on your actual application.
+Understanding all the ins and outs of applying to college by researching and talking to experienced friends and your counselor will help reduce your stress greatly during the application season, and it will give you more time to focus on your actual application.
 Bypass all the confusion and show those admission officers who you are and what you’ve done!